Guru Arjan: Execution

-Historical reconstruction

-There are several stories and versions about how, where and why Guru Arjan died.
+There are several stories and versions about how, where and why Arjan died.
 Recent scholarship have offered alternative analyses, wary of "exaggerating fragmentary traces of documentary evidence in historical analysis".
-The alternate versions include stories about the role of Guru Arjan in a conflict between the Mughal Emperor Jahangir and his son who Jahangir suspected of trying to organize a patricidal coup.
+The alternate versions include stories about the role of Arjan in a conflict between the Mughal Emperor Jahangir and his son who Jahangir suspected of trying to organize a patricidal coup.
 An alternate version highlights the role of a Hindu minister of Jahangir named Chandu Shah.
-He, in one version, takes revenge on Guru Arjan for not marrying his son Hargobind to Chandu Shah's daughter.
-In another Lahore version, Chandu Shah actually prevents Guru Arjan from suffering torture and death by Muslims by paying 200,000 rupees (100,000 crusados) to Jahangir, but then keeps him and emotionally torments him to death in his house.
+He, in one version, takes revenge on Arjan for not marrying his son Hargobind to Chandu Shah's daughter.
+In another Lahore version, Chandu Shah actually prevents Arjan from suffering torture and death by Muslims by paying 200,000 rupees (100,000 crusados) to Jahangir, but then keeps him and emotionally torments him to death in his house.
 Several alternative versions of the story try to absolve Jahangir and the Mughal empire of any responsibility, but have no trace or support in the documentary evidence from early 17th century, such as the records of Jesuit priest Jerome Xavier and the memoirs of Jahangir.

 Legacy

 Amritsar

 Guru Arjan's father Guru Ram Das founded the town named after him "Ramdaspur", around a large man-made water pool called "Ramdas Sarovar".
-Guru Arjan continued the infrastructure-building effort of his father.
-The town expanded during the time of Guru Arjan, financed by donations and constructed by voluntary work.
-The pool area grew into a temple complex with the gurdwara Harmandir Sahib near the pool.
+Arjan continued the infrastructure-building effort of his father.
+The town expanded during the time of guru Arjan, financed by donations and constructed by voluntary work.
+The pool area grew into a temple complex with the Gurdwara Harmandir Sahib near the pool.
 Guru Arjan installed the scripture of Sikhism inside the new temple in 1604.
 The city that emerged is now known as Amritsar, and is the holiest pilgrimage site in Sikhism.

-Continuing the efforts of Guru Ram Das, Guru Arjan established Amritsar as a primary Sikh pilgrimage destination.
+Continuing the efforts of Ram Das, guru Arjan established Amritsar as a primary Sikh pilgrimage destination.
 He wrote a voluminous amount of Sikh scripture including the popular Sukhmani Sahib.
-Guru Arjan is credited with completing many other infrastructure projects, such as water reservoirs called Santokhsar (lake of peace) and Gongsar (lake of Gongaga), founding the towns of Tarn Taran, Kartarpur and Hargobindpur.
+Guru Arjan is credited with completing many other infrastructure projects, such as water reservoirs called Santokhsar (Pond of Contentment) and Gongsar (Pond of Bells), founding the towns of Tarn Taran, Kartarpur and Hargobindpur.

 Community expansion

 While having completing the Harmandir Sahib with dasvand donations during the first decade of his guruship between 1581 and 1589, creating a rallying point for the community and a center for Sikh activity, and a place for the installment of the Adi Granth, Guru Arjan had also gone on a tour of Majha and Doaba in Punjab, where he would found the towns.
-Due to their central location in the Punjab heartland, the ranks of Sikhs would swell, especially among the Jatt peasantry, and create a level of prosperity for them; Guru Arjan would serve not only as a spiritual mentor but as a sovereign leader (sacchā pādshāh) for his followers in his own right.
+Due to their central location in the Punjab heartland, the ranks of Sikhs would swell, especially among the Jat peasantry, and create a level of prosperity for them; Arjan would serve not only as a spiritual mentor but as a true emperor (sacchā pādshāh) for his followers in his own right.